Losing jobs to an AI is not the real problem…

 However, we still faced significant and constant resistance.
 Until the day when it dawned upon us, and we figured out the potential reason behind it.

 We understood that the resistance was primarily due to “having nothing valuable to do if there is extra time at hand”.
 It became crystal clear that just creating a void of 1.5 hrs daily was not going to work.
 It was also our responsibility to fill the void that we were set to create with something useful with something that the sales team members would prefer to do if they had extra time at hand.

 This is a quite common scenario with any new change that is set to take ‘something’ away from us.
 We become uncomfortable!
 Not because this ‘something’ is going away, but because if it is taken away, we don’t know what we would do — unless we find ‘something else’, which is either same or relatively better to fill this void.
 If the new thing is not the same or better, but instead relatively not so good, we don’t like that change, no one would.

-I think this is the key to minimize the change resistance and adapt to the new technologies that result in major displacements.
+I think this is the key to minimise the change resistance and adapt to the new technologies that result in significant displacements.

 A better way to deal with this resistance

 If you believe that automation, AI, robotics, etc. would take several jobs and people are in a panic, so they are resisting this; you would be wrong.
 They are not happy doing menial jobs either.
 They would prefer to let go of those asap if they can.
 But what bothers them is, “what next?”.

 People, in general, are happy to let go of menial jobs.
 But what bothers them is, “what next?”.